 Note: HEN members have access to free advice on pathways to courses and careers.
 Join now

-VCE/VCAL via Distance Education.
-Home educated teenagers who have been registered for home education with the Victorian Registration and Qualifications Authority for at least 12 months are eligible to undertake year 10 and/or VCE/VCAL via Distance Education without meeting any of the other criteria.
+VCE via Virtual School Victoria (formerly known as Distance Education Centre Victoria/DECV).
+Home educated teenagers who have been registered for home education with the Victorian Registration and Qualifications Authority (VRQA) for at least 12 months are eligible to undertake year 10 and/or VCE via Virtual School Victoria without meeting any of the usual criteria.
 To enrol under this category students must:

 VCE via the AYCE programme – on campus attendance is required once a week with work completed at home.

 VCE via Council of Adult Education (CAE) CAE offers over 80 VCE subjects that can be done either full time or part time.
 Students have to be 17 or over.

 Other VCE providers.
 Many TAFEs and other Adult Community Centres and even neighbourhood houses offer VCE.
 Age requirements vary but when enrolment numbers are down, institutions are sometimes more flexible.
 In some instances, these institutions run the course themselves, others are facilitators of Distance Ed in which case students attend a couple of times a week and complete work at home.
 Experiences with neighbourhood houses vary a lot depending on the particular staff and student group you get in with.